eng-vendita

 The law in Italy carefully monitors the legal purity of real estate transactions, so the foreign buyer can be assured of maximum transparency of procedures.

-The process of buying property in Italy is quite simple and clear regulation of Italian law.
+The process of buying property in Italy is clear regulation of Italian law.
 When searching for a house in Italy it is strongly recommended that you use an estate agent fully licensed by the Chamber of Commerce.
-So to purchase a property in Italy, you only need to:
+So to purchase a property in Italy, you need to:

 Tax identification number (Codice Fiscale)

 The first step for foreign citizens who are going to buy a home in Italy is to get a tax identification number.
 The Codice Fiscale is an official document released by the local Agenzia delle Entrate, containing an alphanumeric code of 16 characters.
 The Codice Fiscale serves for the notarial deed for the property purchase, and also for opening of bank account in Italy.
-Moreover serves to identify unambiguously, for tax purposes, individuals residing in Italy, irrespective of residency status.
-These are services that, we will make for you at no extra cost, if you are buying your property through our Agency.
+It is also used to uniquely identify you for tax purposes, regardless of your country of residence.
+To obtain your Fiscal Code, simply go to the Italian consulate in your country and request it.

 The preliminary contract (Compromesso)